Shade Loving Flowers to Plant in Your Yard

 Camellias can grow in full sunlight, but they actually prefer dappled shade or partial shade.
-Most varieties of camellia are only hardy down to USDA Hardiness Zone 7a, though, so most of the Midwest would be too cold for this beauty; before buying.
+Most varieties of camellia are only hardy down to USDA Hardiness Zone 7a, though, so most of the Midwest would be too cold for this beauty; check your hardiness zone before buying.

 Read our article on How to Grow Camellias to find out more.

 You probably think of tropical begonias as sun-loving flowers, and most varieties are.
 But the hybrid varieties known as tuberous begonias (Begonia tuberhybrida) are actually shade-loving beauties.